fiantyogalihp/agn-cetak-toolbox/README.md

-# dynamic-json-parsing-struct
-cetak bukti bayar depend on angon issue

-## TODO
-1. adjustment the screen format
+# agn-cetak-toolbox (Cetak Bukti Bayar)
+is a web platform to replace wrong JSON to right JSON, this common issue on angon support.

 ### Format screen:
 Standard Format: